konduto/php-sdk/README.md

 ## Intro

 Welcome!
 This document will explain how to integrate with Konduto's anti-fraud service so you can begin to spot fraud on your e-commerce website.

-Our service uses the visitor's behavior to analyze browsing patterns and detect fraud.
-You will need to add a **JavaScript** snippet to your website and tag your pages, so we can see your visitors, and call our **REST API** to send purchases, so we can analyze them.

-This document refers to the **PHP SDK** used for our API.

-Check it the available branches for older verions of this library.
+This document covers Konduto PHP SDK integration library that facilitates the integration with the Orders API in your PHP application.
+For more information about the service, other APIs and other integration details check out [Konduto documentation](https://docs.konduto.com/).

-## Requirements
+## Minimum requirements

-* PHP 5.3.10+
+* PHP 5.3.10+ or later
 * cURL extension

 ## Installation with Composer